 African Revolutionary Writers, Part 5

 It is a mistake to think that Kotane’s famous “Cradock Letter” (download linked below) was the origin of the Africanisation of the Communist Party of South Africa.
-The well-known Black Republic thesis, imposed on the South African Party by the Comintern, was far earlier in time (1927-1928).
-From soon after its founding in 1921 the CPSA had been a majority-black Party, though this was not always reflected in the top leadership in the beginning.
+The well-known Black Republic Thesis, imposed on the South African Party by the Comintern, was far earlier in time (1927-1928).
+From soon after its founding in 1921 the CPSA had been a majority-black Party, though this was not always reflected in the top leadership, and especially not in the beginning.